 Provenance Analysis in SDM

 With the adaptations in SDM, it is now possible to use the collected data for provenance analysis.
-However, due to limitation on Unity3D, the data should be exported for an external visualization and analysis toolremove unnecessary information, duplicate actions or similar ones.
-For the purpose of the game, the only interesting actions are the ones that influence or are influenced by other actions, like player and manager decisions or tasks that generate interference on other roles like architecture task from an architect.
+However, due to limitation on Unity3D, the data should be exported for an external visualization and analysis tool, which will remove unnecessary information, duplicate actions or similar ones by inference rules.
+For the purpose of the game, the only interesting actions are the ones that influence or are influenced by other actions, such as player and manager decisions or tasks that generate interference on other roles like architecture task from an architect.

 Action that does not generate influence or does not influence other actions are not relevant for the analysis, due to the fact the action did not change the state of development, negatively or positively.
 Nevertheless, it is important not to forget that even if they are not relevant for the analysis, they may have been relevant for the development of the software in the game.
-Without such actions, the game would stagnate and not progress.
+Without such actions, the game would stagnate and would not progress.
 The problem is not these actions, but the decisions made for the execution of these actions.

 After cleaning the data, the information is more adequate for analysis and provenance inferences.
 This way, the player is able to trace actions that had an impact during development and study the adequacy of his decisions and the course of actions that lead from these decisions.
 Identifying these actions is essential for understanding why something happened the way it did.
 This refined action graph can be displayed for the player by external tools designed for graph display, aiding visually the analysis.